 Matt Ohman is the Executive Director of Siouxland Human Investment Partnership (SHIP), a nonprofit organization in Sioux City that administers the Beyond the Bell program.
 Beyond the Bell provides before, afterschool and summer programming at 23 sites in the tri-state Siouxland area.
 Matt is a lifelong Sioux City resident, and has been working at SHIP since 2006.
 He has been serving on the Iowa Afterschool Alliance Strategic Leadership Team since 2017.

-Ryan Page is the Child Care Regulatory Program Manager and Team Lead of the Child Care Bureau with the Department of Human Services.
+Ryan Page is the Child Care Regulatory Program Manager and Team Lead of the Child Care Bureau with the Department of Health and Human Services.
 One of her main duties is to assess and implement Federal and State policy requirements for licensed child care providers throughout the State.
 Ryan has a Bachelor’s Degree in Psychology from Iowa State University and a Masters of Criminal Justice from St. Ambrose University.
-Ryan completed the Certified Public Manager Program at Drake University in 2018.
-Ryan has over 15 years of experience in the social services field and has worked for the Department for 12 years in child welfare and child care services.
+Ryan completed the Certified Public Manager Program at Drake University in 2018 and is enrolled in the Masters of Public Administration Program.
+Ryan has worked for the Department for 15 years in child welfare and child care services.
 Ryan is a member of the Early Childhood Governance, Planning, and Administration Committee, the Early Childhood Iowa Steering Committee, State Child Care Advisory Committee, and the Iowa Afterschool Alliance's Strategic Leadership Team and recently completed the White-Riley-Petersen Fellowship through Furman University.

 “Out of school time opportunities are extremely important to me.
 Access to quality out of school time for our youth encourages safe environments when parents are not available, raises student achievement, encourages physical activity, provides nutritious snacks, reduces crime during peak hours, and reduces summer learning loss.
 All of these things help build a strong foundation in today’s communities and for our future."